Scramble for Africa: Congo

 From 1885 to 1908, many atrocities were perpetrated in the Congo Free State; in these images, Native Congo Free State labourers who failed to meet rubber collection quotas have been punished by having their hands cut off.

 The brutality of King Leopold II in his former colony of the Congo Free State was well documented; up to 8 million of the estimated 16 million native inhabitants died between 1885 and 1908.
 According to Roger Casement, an Irish diplomat of the time, this depopulation had four main causes: "indiscriminate war", starvation, reduction of births and diseases.
 Sleeping sickness ravaged the country and must also be taken into account for the dramatic decrease in population; it has been estimated that sleeping sickness and smallpox killed nearly half the population in the areas surrounding the lower Congo River.
 Estimates of the death toll vary considerably.
 As the first census did not take place until 1924, it is difficult to quantify the population loss of the period.
 The Casement Report set it at three million.
 William Rubinstein writes: "More basically, it appears almost certain that the population figures given by Hochschild are inaccurate.
-There is, of course, no way of ascertaining the population of the Congo before the twentieth century, and estimates like 20 million are purely guesses.
+There is, of course, no way of ascertaining the population of the Congo before the 20th century, and estimates like 20 million are purely guesses.
 Most of the interior of the Congo was literally unexplored if not inaccessible."

 A similar situation occurred in the neighbouring French Congo, where most of the resource extraction was run by concession companies, whose brutal methods, along with the introduction of disease, resulted in the loss of up to 50% of the indigenous population according to Hochschild.
 The French government appointed a commission headed by de Brazza in 1905 to investigate the rumoured abuses in the colony.
 However, de Brazza died on the return trip, and his "searingly critical" report was neither acted upon nor released to the public.
 In the 1920s, about 20,000 forced labourers died building a railroad through the French territory.